 Sesame seeds: the particular taste of sesame seeds makes these breadsticks ideal for rich aperitifs.

-Spelt: we mix wheat flour with organic spelt flour.
+Spelt: we mix wheat flour with spelt flour.
 Spelt is a cereal that has been known for its nutritious properties since ancient times and is ideal for a modern, healthy diet.

-7 cereals: a mixture of organic flours, which give the breadstick a refined taste, ideal with cured meats and mature cheeses.
+7 cereals: a mixture of flours, which give the breadstick a refined taste, ideal with cured meats and mature cheeses.

 Curious facts: the birth of the breadstick